tomcarman/sf-raven/README.md

 #### sf raven event

 - [sf raven event subscribe](#sf-raven-event-subscribe)
-  - Subscribe to Platform Events.
+  - Subscribe to Platform Events, streamed to your terminal.

 #### sf raven deploy

 - [sf raven deploy cancel](#sf-raven-deploy-cancel)
-  - Cancel a pending or in-progress Salesforce deploy.
+  - Query an org for pending or in progress Salesforce deployments, and cancel them.

 #### sf raven query